Plant stress biology surveillance and experimental design

 General competence

-Understanding the possibilities of different biological imaging methods in the research and in the practical approaches.
+• evaluate the possibilities of different biological imaging methods in own research

 Course dates